-We provide our training and education solutions to customers across a broad range of entities within the healthcare industry, including healthcare organizations (including government entities) and pharmaceutical and medical device companies.
-We derived approximately 15% of net revenue from HCA, Inc. during both 2004 and 2003.
-During both 2004 and 2003, no other customers represented more than 10% of our net revenue.
+We provide our training, information and education solutions to customers across a broad range of entities within the healthcare industry, including healthcare organizations (including government entities) and pharmaceutical and medical device companies.
+We derived approximately 14% and 15% of net revenue from HCA, Inc. during 2005 and 2004, respectively.
+During both 2005 and 2004, no other customers represented more than 10% of our net revenue.
 The following is a partial list of customers that have purchased or contracted for products and services from HealthStream.

 Healthcare Organizations

 HCA Inc.

 Tenet Healthcare Corporation

+Community Health Systems, Inc.

+Triad Hospitals, Inc.

+LifePoint Hospitals, Inc.

-CHRISTUS Health
+Ardent Health Services, LLC

-Waterbury Hospital

 Pharmaceutical and Medical Device Companies

-Cordis Endovascular Division of Cordis Corporation

-Aesculap Inc.

-BiogenIdec, Inc.

-McKesson Corporation
+Guidant Corporation Merck & Co, Inc. Zimmer, Inc.